alissa-huskey/python-class/docs/lessons/data-types/index.md

 1
 ```

-You can use the `dir()` function to see a list of all of a values attributes
+### Available members

-and methods.
-(The ones that start and end with `__` are special internal
+You can use the `dir()` function to see a list of all of a values members.
+(The
-methods that are used by Python under the hood, so you can disregard those for
+ones that start and end with `__` are special internal methods that are used by
-now.)
+Python under the hood, so you can disregard those for now.)

 ```{code-block} python
 :caption: Python shell